tony-aw/subsets/README.md

     inconsistencies, and sub-setting related inconsistencies make up a good portion of these documents.

-    To my surprise, there is no comprehensive R package (as far as I could see at least) that actually attempts to "fix" the subset-related issues laid out in these and other such documents.
+    To my surprise, there is no comprehensive R-package (as far as I could see at least) that actually attempts to "fix" the subset-related issues laid out in these and other such documents.